GeorgBeyschlag/Solana-Scraper/README.md

 - **Non-headless Chrome** was used because X's interface appeared to detect and throttle headless browsers more aggressively during testing.
 - **Task-specific NLP models** were chosen over lightweight general-purpose LLMs because the latter performed poorly on tweet-level relevance and risk classification.

 - **Storing credentials in the README/script** is generally not recommended.
-However, due to time constraints and the fact that this is a private repository using a disposable test account, this was deemed acceptable for the scope of this project.
+However, due to time constraints and the fact that this is a test account with no personal data , this was deemed acceptable for the scope of this project.
+The Account will be deleted after your review.

 This project enables automated monitoring of Solana-related discussions on X by combining real-time scraping, NLP analysis, and temporal sentiment tracking in one streamlined pipeline.